 The chap on the left wears a country kit, which consists of a overlong tweed riding coat with slanting flap pockets and a flap on the breast pocket.
 The flaps were supposed to ensure that things stored in the pocket would actually stay in there.
 His twill breeches and soft-legged field boots work well with the flannel shirt, sleeveless sweater vest, and soft felt hat.

 Finally, there is another outfit on page 1 that was characteristic for hunting big game.
-In merely consists of a shooting vest with cartridge cases, breeches, heavy wool hose, high elk moccasin boots, plaid flannel shirt, and shooting hat.
+It merely consists of a shooting vest with cartridge cases, breeches, heavy wool hose, high elk moccasin boots, plaid flannel shirt, and shooting hat.

-As you can see, not all country outfits were alike, and especially breeches and knickerbockers are nearly completely extinct nowadays.
-However, interesting tweed jackets, vests and flannel shirts are still very functional, when it comes to outdoor dress and if you should ever come across a pair of knickerbockers or a shooting jacket, you should consider buying a pair for hunting or even hiking!
+As you can see, not all country outfits were alike, and breeches and knickerbockers especially are nearly completely extinct nowadays.
+However, interesting tweed jackets, vests and flannel shirts are still very functional when it comes to outdoor dress, and if you should ever come across a pair of knickerbockers or a shooting jacket, you should consider buying a pair for hunting or even hiking!
 You would certainly be the best dressed man in the vicinity.